 Over the years, demand for gardening sites increased and additional gardens were created.
 Today, the Palo Alto Community Garden Program resides within the Community Services Department and is the responsibility of the Open Space Parks and Golf Division.

 We have many community resources for gardeners right here in Palo Alto.
-The City of Palo Alto gives compost workshops and gives away free compost.
+The City of Palo Alto offers compost workshops and provides bins for use.
+Available Workshops.

 Elizabeth Gamble Gardens is a beautiful place to stroll and get ideas and offers gardening classes.